cloudnative-pg/cloudnative-pg/docs/src/faq.md

 **Is there an upper limit in database size for not considering Kubernetes?**

-Theoretically?
-No. Kubernetes is no different from virtual machines and bare metal as far as this is regarded.
+No, as Kubernetes is no different from virtual machines and bare metal as far as this is regarded.
 Practically, however, it depends on the available resources of your Kubernetes cluster.
 Our advice with very large databases (VLDB) is to consider a shared nothing architecture, where a Kubernetes worker node is dedicated to a single